Tai – Chi in Finsbury Park

 The first class is free.

-After you decided you want to join, the price in the group setting is:
+After you decided you want to join, the price in the group setting is (till the end of February 2025):

 • £35 /10 classes – punch card (expires within six moths)